JNisk/AncesTrim/README.md

 pedigree if they don't match any of the script's relatedness evaluation criteria.

-As a demonstration, running this script with the example data that consists of 40 individuals, a trimmed pedigree is created that includes 24 individuals when using a generation parameter of 4.
+As a demonstration, running this script with the example raw file that consists of 40 individuals and the example register file of two individuals, a trimmed pedigree is created that includes 24 individuals when using a generation parameter of 4.
 The script can be run using the example data with the following command:

 ```
 python ancestrim.py --folder example_data --raw example1_raw.txt